sanvirsingh1/odin-recipes/README.md

-this is my first project about a recipes website
+this is my first project about a recipes website for odin project.